 For years, the traditional 401(k) plan has been the most popular workplace retirement account.
 However, there’s a new alternative that’s been growing steadily in the past decade: the Roth 401(k).
-According to data from global advisory, broking, and solutions company Willis Towers Watson, 70% of employers who have a 401(k) plan offered a Roth version in 2018, up from just 46% in 2012.
+According to CNBC, 70% of employers who have a 401(k) plan offered a Roth version in 2018, up from just 54% in 2014.

 If your employer is one of them, you’ve probably wondered which type of plan is better.
 As with so many financial questions, the answer is, “It depends.”
 To understand just what it depends on, you’ll need to dive into some details about how the Roth 401(k) works and what sets it apart from its traditional cousin.